Ultimate Beginner’s Guide to Remote Astrophotography

 Tips for Beginners

-- Incremental Adjustments: Make small changes and assess the impact.
+• Incremental Adjustments: Make small changes and assess the impact.
 It’s better to under stretch and stretch some more than to over stretch and lose details.
+Incremental adjustments help you maintain control over the processing workflow, ensuring that you achieve the desired effect without compromising the integrity of the image.

 8. Understanding Image Formats